 DAY 7: QUEEN ELIZABETH NAT.
 PARK – RWENZORI MOUNTAINS

-After lunch we proceed down the mountain with our vehicle towards the outskirts of Fort Portal.
+After lunch our guide will find a suitable place for guests to enjoy a walk as we proceed towards the outskirts of Fort Portal.

 Meals: B L D